-We broadly support the proposed use of CSP for business-led development (see Annex 3).
-We would query the 72,250m2 of business space, shops and local services that is indicated in the plan for CSP.
+We broadly support the proposed use of SJIP for business-led development (see Annex 3).
+We would query the 35,100m2 of business space, shops and local services that is indicated in the plan for CSP.
 This figure appears to have been derived from Appendix A of the 'Typologies Study and Development Capacity Assessment January 2020' ('TSDCA').

-The Site falls within zone 'CC' of that document (Annex 4), which states a parcel size of 3.14ha (gross), and that a 'discussion with landowner confirms that there is/are plot(s) within this development parcel which will be available for redevelopment during the Plan period.
-Landowner has confirmed that the intention is to intensify existing land uses within this site and not to introduce residential development'.
-Site CC is identified as having potential capacity for 7,850m2 (NIA).
+The Site falls within zone 'R' of that document (Annex 4), which states a parcel size of 4.33ha (gross), and that a 'discussions with landowner confirms availability during the Plan period.
+Landowner has confirmed that the intention is to intensify existing land uses within this site and not to introduce residential development.'
+Site R is identified as having potential capacity for 22,000m2 (NIA).
 It is not clear from the TSDCA plan which plots are considered for this, and we would welcome clarification from GCSP on this point.

-Building 140 is approximately 2,790m2 (GIA), and offers potential to increase floorspace significantly, by increasing its height to 6-storeys (max) and utilising a large element of its current car park.
+Vitrum is approximately 3,200m2 (GIA), and offers potential to increase floorspace significantly, by increasing its height to 6-storeys (max) and utilising a large element of its current car park.